 -Appendix 3 -Guidelines for establishing instructions for continued airworthiness of structural repairs and modifications

--Appendix 4 – Guidelines for development of a corrosion control programme
+-Appendix 4 – Guidelines for the Development of a corrosion control programme

--Appendix 5 – Guidelines for the development of a SB review and mandatory modification programme
+-Appendix 5 – Guidelines for the development of an SB review and mandatory modification programme

 This course is aimed at Competent Authorities, (CA / NAA staff.)
 EU Operators, Part M CAMOs, Quality Managers, CAMs, Airworthiness Review Staff,